Skip to main content

 Skip table of contents

-A key feature of Elements Connect is the ability to write dynamic queries using query dependencies.
+A key feature of Elements Connect is the ability to write dynamic queries using dependencies.
+This means that the query that is used to retrieve data from external sources can dynamically change depending on several factors, such as:

 • the current user editing the fields